For more information contact: Paula Adams

 The Affordable Housing program assists low and moderate-income households buy a home.
 We also provide homeownership counseling and rental assistance.

 Dedicated to helping people help themselves and each other.

 A CONSEQUENCE OF POVERTY IS THAT FAMILIES MUST OFTEN LIVE IN HOMES THAT ARE INADEQUATE, POORLY INSULATED, CROWDED AND UN-AFFORDABLE.
 IT IS NOT UNUSUAL FOR ECONOMICALLY DISADVANTAGED FAMILIES TO

-A consequence of poverty is that families must often live in homes that are inadequate, poorly insulated, crowded and unaffordable.
-It is not unusual for economically disadvantaged families to spend over half of their monthly income on housing costs and still live in cold, crowded conditions.
+spend over half their monthly income on housing costs and still live in cold, crowded conditions.
 KRFDC believes that all individuals and families should have access to safe, decent and affordable housing.
 Through a variety of housing programs, KRFDC makes a difference in people’s lives by making a difference in their living conditions.

-Participants must also sign an agreement to participate in a one year supportive services program targeted at life skills development including financial coaching, case management, job training, parenting, problem solving, nutrition, homeownership responsibilities and budgeting.
-For one year, each tenant will receive continuous support from a Foothills housing coordinator who will provide case management and advocacy targeted at self-sufficiency and self-reliance.
-After the first year, services from the housing coordinator will continue to be made available as needed.
+Throughout the homeownership experience each client receives continuous support from a Foothills housing coordinator who will provide case management and advocacy targeted at self-sufficiency and self-reliance.
+Services from the housing coordinator will continue to be made available as needed.

 Irvine, KY 40336